|

 Follow driving instructions above - located just before you get to Mary Street, on the left hand side.
 It has on street parking with meters or parking lot out back on Prospect Street.
 You would have to drive around the block to get to Prospect Street.
 Go up North Main Street, and turn left down

 Church Street and turn left onto Prospect Street.
 The parking lot is next to H.M.
-Quackenbush.
-Company.
+Quackenbush Company.

 Fairfield Town Clerk